TigranZhamakochyan/power-outages-analysis/README.md

 ## Fairness Analysis

-**Group X:** High population states (POPULATION above median) **Group Y:** Low population states (POPULATION below median)
+**Group X:** High population states (POPULATION above median)\
+**Group Y:** Low population states (POPULATION below median)

 **Evaluation metric:** RMSE

-**Null Hypothesis:** Our model is fair.
+**Null Hypothesis:** The model is fair.
 Its RMSE for high and low population states are roughly the same, and any differences are due to random chance.

-**Alternative Hypothesis:** Our model is unfair.
+**Alternative Hypothesis:** The model is unfair.
 Its RMSE differs between high and low population states.

 **Test statistic:** Absolute difference in RMSE between the two groups.
 **Significance level:** 0.05

 **Results:**
-- RMSE High Population: 5941.34 minutes
+RMSE High Population: 5941.34 minutes
-- RMSE Low Population: 3039.46 minutes
+RMSE Low Population: 3039.46 minutes
-- Observed difference: 2901.88 minutes
+Observed difference: 2901.88 minutes
-- P-value: 0.203
+P-value: 0.203

-Since the p-value (0.203) is greater than 0.05, we fail to reject the null hypothesis.
-The difference in RMSE between high and low population states is not statistically significant — it could occur by random chance.
-Our model does not appear to systematically perform worse for either group.
+Since the p-value (0.203) is greater than 0.05, I fail to reject the null hypothesis.
+The difference in RMSE between high and low population states is not statistically significant and it could occur by random chance.
+My model does not appear to systematically perform worse for either group.

 <iframe src="assets/fairness.html" width="900" height="500" frameborder="0"></iframe>